 3. What are some tips on negotiating?

 Timing, information and strategy are keys to negotiating an investment property.
-Any long term real estate investment business plan should included continued education in sales and negotiation.
+Any long-term real estate investment business plan should include continued education in sales and negotiation.
 A small 3% savings on a $300,000 property is $9,000 in your pocket.